How to Travel with Contacts

 - Bring All of Your Contacts Accessories

-You will need your contact lens case and your solutions and cleaners to properly care for your contacts the same as you normally would at home.
+You will need your contact lens case and contact lens solutions to properly care for your contacts the same as you normally would at home.
 Don’t rely on buying products at your destination since you may not find the correct types and be stuck without the right cleaning supplies.

 - Take Extra Pairs of Contacts

 You can never predict if you’ll lose, drop, or damage your contacts.
 Always bring extra pairs just in case.